sirupsen/everdown/README.md

 For now, it's not present.
 Will it come?
 Well maybe, perhaps, not sure, it *might*.
 For now, use `ack` or whatever to search through the files.

 "But what about my PDFs?", you might ask.
 To what I'd gently reply: "I don't know, yet".
 I'm sure some smart fella created a Vim plugin to read and edit them, when I find what I think is optimal, I'll add it here.

+## Wishlist

+* The mobile Evernote clients don't support rich text, idea: Write notes on these devices in Markdown, tag these raw notes with `convert` and let Everdown take care of it!